A-kly/School-Vault/PSYCH 258/Topic 5 - Attention.md

 ## The Myth of Multitasking

-The myth: Like computers, people are more efficient at getting things done when they perform multiple tasks at the same time.
+- The myth: Like computers, people are more efficient at getting things done when they perform multiple tasks at the same time.

-Evidence:
+- Evidence:
 	- children perform worse on their homework if it is done while watching TV
 	- using a cell phone while driving degrades driving ability; even with practice, performance does not improve
-- studies show that “multitaskers” actually just ------ rapidly between tasks (called task-switching, time-sharing, and multiplexing)
+	- studies show that “multitaskers” actually just ==switch== rapidly between tasks (called task-switching, time-sharing, and multiplexing)

-Rubinstein, Meyer, & Evans (2001): Is multitasking more efficient?
+- Rubinstein, Meyer, & Evans (2001): Is multitasking more efficient?

-Experiment 1:
+	- Experiment 1:
 		- multitasking group told to write a report and check their email at the same time
 		- second group told to complete one task before doing the other
 		- multitaskers took about 50% ------ than second group

-Experiment 2:
+	- Experiment 2:
 		- participants switched between solving math problems and classifying geometric figures
 		- the more difficult the problems and the more complex the rules used in sorting, the more time the participants lost in switching
 		- executive control has two distinct, complementary stages:
 		- **---- shifting**: “I want to do this now instead of that”
 		- **---- activation**: “I’m turning off the rules for that and turning on the rules for this”
 		- switching between tasks has a cost; repeated switching can add up--as much as 40% of a person’s productive time

-Ophir, Nass, & Wagner (2009): What’s the difference between heavy- and light-multitaskers?
+- Ophir, Nass, & Wagner (2009): What’s the difference between heavy- and light-multitaskers?
 	- participants: students who frequently performed media multitasking, and non-multitaskers
 	- tasks: computer-based working memory and attentional processing tasks
 	- heavy multitaskers did significantly worse than light multitaskers:
 	- more susceptible to ----------- items, which caused more errors
 	- less able to filter out irrelevant interference from interruptions
 	- performed more ------ on tasks that required them to quickly switch between tasks
 	- high-multitaskers adopt a breadth-biased strategy of information processing: attention is driven by external cues (called **--------**, a form of bottom-up processing)
 	- in contrast, attention can be controlled by higher-level cognition in service of a specific goal (called **---------**; top-down processing)
 	- but does multitasking cause--or is it caused by--the weaknesses in cognitive control shown by heavy multitaskers?

-i.e., Does media-multitasking make people more distractible, or are people who are more easily distracted become media-multitaskers?
+		- i.e., Does media-multitasking make people more distractible, or are people who are more easily distracted become media-multitaskers?

-Just & colleagues (2001): What happens in the brain during multitasking?
+- Just & colleagues (2001): What happens in the brain during multitasking?
 	- measured brain activity while participants:

-a) did an auditory sentence comprehension task
+		- a) did an auditory sentence comprehension task

-b) mentally rotated a 3-D figure
+		- b) mentally rotated a 3-D figure
 	- showed minimal task similarity: regions activated by each task barely ----------
 	- when doing both tasks simultaneously:
 	- performance slowed down and errors increased
 	- brain activity was two-thirds ---- than the total devoted to both tasks when performed separately
 	- conclusion: the brain cannot simply double its efforts when there are two problems to solve at the same time

 Dux, Marois, & colleagues (2009): What prevents the brain from multitasking?